-The speed-dependent volume controls automatically increase the volume as the speed of the vehicle increases.
+The speed-dependent volume controls automatically increases the volume as the speed of the vehicle increases.
 You can set different levels for increasing the volume.

 - Press the button.

-- 2. Press the button if necessary.
+- Press the button if necessary.

-- 3. S-VOL Press the button.
+- Press the button.

-- Select the desired volume and press the button on the right.
+- 4. Select the desired volume and press the knob on the right.